Best Buy to sell China business, focus on North America

-SHANGHAI U.S. retailer Best Buy Co Inc (BBY.N) said on Thursday it will sell its struggling China business, Five Star, to domestic real estate firm Zhejiang Jiayuan Group in order to focus on its North American operations.
+SHANGHAI Dec 4 U.S. retailer Best Buy Co Inc said on Thursday it will sell its struggling China business, Five Star, to domestic real estate firm Zhejiang Jiayuan Group in order to focus on its North American operations.

 The world's largest consumer electronics chain didn't disclose financial terms of the sale of the 184-store network, announced in a statement.